shlomirubin/PythonKatasSR/README.md

 ## Katas

-Fork and clone this repo.

 > [!TIP]
-> - Click double SHIFT to search katas files in PyCharm.
+> - Work on your own fork.
 > - Mark the complete kata in \[x], commit and push.
 > - Solve the katas in the below suggested order.
+> - Click double SHIFT to search katas files in PyCharm.

 - [ ] `hello_world.py`